Advantages of CardioLog Analytics SaaS over the Office 365 Adoption Content Pack in Power BI

 - Data granularity – view reports down to the event level of any user, including timestamp, URLs visited, time spent on each page, navigation paths, geographical location, device and browser information and more.

-- Data retention – CardioLog Analytics users can choose how much history data they want to obtain
+- Data retention – CardioLog Analytics users can choose how much historical data they want to retain

 Take Action based on Analytics